Positions

 Titan, the largest moon of Saturn, is characterized by its thick atmosphere whose surface pressure is similar to the Earth's.
 Titan's weather is particularly active at all spatial scales: global (e.g., super-rotating winds), intermediate / mesoscale (e.g., convective thunderstorms, air-sea circulations), local (e.g., turbulence in the planetary boundary layer, the atmospheric layer in direct contact with the surface).

 The knowledge of Titan's atmosphere has been deeply renewed by the various fly-bys of the Cassini spacecraft from 2004 to 2017 and the landing of the Huygens probe in 2004.
 It is now well-known that Titan is characterized by a methane cycle akin to the hydrological cycle on Earth, with methane and hydrocarbons lakes, clouds, storms and precipitations.
 The seasonal cycle of Titan is pronounced and leads to global transport of volatiles and aerosols, and overturning wind circulations.
 On smaller scales, turbulence near the surface of Titan is potentially strong in daytime.
-The aeolian environment of Titan is active, with a fifth of Titan's surface being covered by dunes fields and the organic dust particles at the surface being potentially transported by wind circulations at all scales.
+The inquisite details of Titan's photochemistry is now revealed, with a specific emphasis on the formation of haze particles in the atmosphere and the deposition of organic particles at the surface.
+The aeolian environment of Titan is active, with a fifth of Titan's surface being covered by dunes fields and the organic dust particles at the surface being potentially transported by wind circulations at all scales, and possible dust storm.

-The next milestone of the exploration of Titan is known: the Dragonfly mission, reaching Titan in 2034, will consist in flying a quadcopter within the atmosphere of Titan to visit the Selk impact crater structure in the dark Shangri-La region, whose peculiar morphology probably involves two distinct wind regimes that remain to be understood.
+The next milestone of the exploration of Titan is known: the Dragonfly mission, to be launched in 2027 and reaching Titan in 2034, will consist in flying a heavy, instrumented, quadcopter within the atmosphere of Titan to visit several sites of interest and understand the geology, weather, exobiological environment of Titan.
+The landing site and first exploration region of Dragonfly will be the Selk impact crater structure in the dark Shangri-La region, characterized by a surface rich in organic dust particles organized as dune fields whose peculiar morphology probably involves two distinct wind regimes that remains to be understood.

-I am developing a mesoscale model to study the impact of surface characteristics like elevation, albedo or thermal inertia, on the dynamics of surface winds, to assess the transport of sediment.
+I developed a mesoscale model to study the impact of surface characteristics like elevation, albedo or thermal inertia, on the dynamics of surface winds.

 Publications